Historical standard-setting producers of Crémant

 In 1951, in the traditional village of Rully, birthplace of sparkling Burgundy wines since 1822, Mr Lucien Vitteaut and his wife Maria, née Alberti, opened the Maison Vitteaut-Alberti.
 They chose to focus on méthode traditionnelle sparkling white wines and quickly attracted a faithful following among restaurateurs and private customers.
 The family was determined to, together with other renowned local producers, establish a cahier des charges to guarantee the quality of the region’s Crémant.
 Gérard Vitteaut, the couple’s son, would be an active member of the working group behind the creation of the Crémant de Bourgogne AOC in 1975.
 Thus started a new age of understanding and recognition of this historical sparkling wine.
 Gérard and his wife Danielle were instrumental in expanding the Maison and investing in new equipment.
 They also made the strategic decision of planting the family’s first own vineyard (until then all the wine was produced with bought fruit) in 1978 and since the total vineyard area has grown to 22 hectares across the Côte Chalonnaise and the Hautes-Côtes de Beaune.

 Vitteaut-Alberti’s range includes Crémants and Vins Mousseaux, both varietals and blends of Chardonnay, Aligoté and Pinot Noir.
-The house’s grape of election though is Chardonnay and all their Premium Cuvées are exquisite Blanc de Blancs expressions.
+The house’s grape of choice though is Chardonnay and all their Premium Cuvées are exquisite Blanc de Blancs expressions.
 A good example is the Cuvée Spéciale “Agnès” named after Agnès Vitteaut, oenologist and 3rd generation at the helm of the family business.